S meter: IARU Region 1 Technical Recommendation R.1

 In the 1930s, it was already agreed that S9 corresponds to 50 μV at the input terminal of the receiver, but this was not a measure of the power received as the input impedance of receivers was not standardized.

 The International Amateur Radio Union (IARU) Region 1 agreed on a technical recommendation for S Meter calibration for HF and VHF/UHF transceivers in 1981.

 IARU Region 1 Technical Recommendation R.1 defines S9 for the HF bands to be a receiver input power of -73 dBm.
 This is a level of 50 microvolts at the receiver's antenna input assuming the input impedance of the receiver is 50 ohms.

 For VHF bands the recommendation defines S9 to be a receiver input power of -93 dBm.
 This is the equivalent of 5 microvolts in 50 ohms.

-The recommendation defines that a difference of one S-unit corresponds to a difference of 6 decibels (dB), equivalent to a voltage ratio of two, or power ratio of four.
+The recommendation defines that a difference of one S-unit corresponds to a difference of 6 decibel (dB), equivalent to a voltage ratio of two, or power ratio of four.

 Signals stronger than S9 are given with an additional dB rating, thus "S9 + 20dB", or, verbally, "20 decibels over S9", or simply "20 over 9" (or even the simpler "20 over").